-- 1) Policy and federal regulations require an individual to register with WFWV within 30 days of the date of initial SNAP approval and every 12 months thereafter as a condition of eligibility to receive SNAP benefits, unless exempt. - 2) The Appellant was required to register with WorkForce WV by March 12, 2025. - 3) The Respondent terminated the Appellant's SNAP benefits effective April 1, 2025 when he failed to register with WFWV or meet an exemption. - 4) This is the Appellant's second SNAP penalty and is ineligible for SNAP benefits for six months or until he meets an exemption.
+- 1) Policy and federal regulations require an individual to register with WFWV within 30 days of the date of initial SNAP approval and every 12 months thereafter as a condition of eligibility to receive SNAP benefits, unless exempt. - 2) The Appellant was required to register with WFWV by September 4, 2025, or meet an exemption, which he failed to do. - 3) The Respondent correctly terminated the Appellant's SNAP benefits effective October 1, 2025.

+- 4) This is the Appellant's first SNAP penalty and he is ineligible for SNAP benefits for three months or until he meets an exemption.